luapower/website/www/md/get-involved.md

   (if the package has a clean and simple makefile that doesn't add more dependencies to the toolchain, use that instead)

-After compilation, check your builds against the minimum supported platforms:
+After compilation, check your builds against the minimum supported platforms.

-  * Windows XP or 2000, 32bit and 64bit
-  * Linux with GLIBC 2.7 (Debian 5 or Ubuntu 8.04)
-  * OSX 10.6, 32bit and 64bit

 Also, you may want to check the following:

   * on Linux, run `mgit check-glibc-symvers` to check that you don't have